University of Chicago Law School: Founding and early period

 The law school prospered in its early years and fostered relationships with scholars in other fields, including economics, political science, psychology, and history.
 It also developed ties with members of the Chicago bar, who served as part-time faculty members and taught legal procedure and other practical courses.
 The law school's academic standards were recognized as at least equal to those of Harvard.
 In 1904, the law school moved to Stuart Hall on the main university campus.
 In the same year, Sophonisba Breckinridge became the first woman to graduate from the law school––a feat that had not yet been achieved at Yale Law School, Columbia Law School or Harvard.
 In her autobiography, Breckinridge noted that "the fact that the law school, like the rest of the University ... accepted men and women students on equal terms was publicly settled".
 The law school also established its first alumni association in this period.

 The law school faced considerable change in the years leading up to World War I and shortly thereafter.
 Beale returned to Harvard after his two-year leave of absence.
 In 1909, the eminent jurist Roscoe Pound taught at the law school for a year.
 The law school established a chapter of the Order of the Coif in 1911 and the Edward W. Hinton Moot Court program in 1914.
 During World War I, enrollment declined: in Spring 1917, 241 students were enrolled; this number dropped to 46 by Fall 1918.

-In 1920, Earl B. Dickerson became the first African-American to graduate from the law school.
-The law school's Black Law Students Association is named in his honor.
+In 1918, Nelson Morton Willis became the first African American to earn a law degree from the law school, a Bachelor of Laws (LLB) degree.
+In 1920, Earl B. Dickerson became the first African-American to graduate from the law school with a Juris Doctor degree.
+The law school's Black Law Students Association is named in Dickerson's honor.
+Also in 1920, Violette Neatley Anderson became the first African-American woman to graduate from the law school when she earned a Bachelor of Laws (LLB) degree, and she became the first African-American woman to graduate from any law school in the state of Illinois.

 Following the war, in 1926, enrollment reached 500 students for the first time.
 In 1927, the law school began to offer its first seminars.
 Its longest-serving dean, James Parker Hall, who played a significant role in recruiting numerous distinguished faculty members to the law school, died in office in 1928.